 Many people are now expressing concerns about the climate emergency, especially young people, and developing ways for people to learn and get involved in action on a local basis offers opportunities for conversations, team-working, and community building.

-Community and Global Engagement are significant elements of the Eco-Church pathway, challenging us to become global as well as local citizens.
-Eco-Church has suggestions about engaging with global environmental issues here.
+Community and Global Engagement are significant elements of the Eco Church pathway, challenging us to become global as well as local citizens.
+Eco Church has suggestions about engaging with global environmental issues and resources to support churches with their community engagement.

 You will find more information about the local response to the Climate and Nature Emergencies on both Herefordshire Council and Shropshire Council websites.

-You will also find many excellent examples of community response to the climate & ecological crises already happening in the Diocese through the Herefordshire Green Network and Zero Carbon Shropshire websites.
+You will also find many excellent examples of community response to the climate and ecological crises already happening in the Diocese through the Herefordshire Green Network and Zero Carbon Shropshire websites.